AmbiqMicro/lv_port_ambiq/docs/integration_guide.md

 The following steps illustrate how partial refresh is implemented in our driver:

-The following steps illustrate how partial refresh is implemented in our driver:

 1. **Rendering Phase**

    * The GPU renders graphics into the **draw buffer**.